You can now find Katerina at The Embodied Wellness Studio in Tigard, OR.

 Each acupuncture session begins with an interview.

-The first session is always longer and more in-depth, covering everything from your pain-points and main concerns to your sleep habits, digestive patterns, and everything in between.
+The first session begins with an in-depth conversation, covering everything from your pain-points and main concerns to your sleep habits, digestive patterns, and everything in between.

 Follow-up session interviews are shorter and more to-the-point, focusing more on your primary complaints and any symptom updates.